 The Department complies with the Health Insurance Portability and Accountability Act (HIPAA).
-The Department protects client health information that employees and students have access to during classroom experiences, clinical site visits, and internships is provided on a need to know basis as stipulated by HIPAA privacy rules and compliant health care institutional policies.
-Students participating in clinical education may sign institutional forms that state in various terms that they will have access to private health information and this information cannot be disclosed to anyone who is not involved in the care of the patient.
+The Department protects client health information that employees and students have access to during classroom experiences, clinical site visits, and clinical education experiences is provided on a "need-to-know" basis as stipulated by HIPAA privacy rules and compliant health care institutional policies.
+Students participating in clinical education experiences may sign institutional forms that state in various terms that they will have access to private health information and this information cannot be disclosed to anyone who is not involved in the care of the patient.
 Likewise, proprietary/copyrighted information, future organizational plans, marketing strategies, reports, meeting minutes, and other organizational communications are confidential.
 As such, this information is not to be disclosed to persons outside of the organization.

-The program complies with all HIPAA requirements for all students participating in all clinical site visits and internship experiences.
+The program complies with all HIPAA requirements for all students participating in all clinical site visits and clinical education experiences.